semenInRussia/simple-indentation.el/docs/rules-make.md

 ## Run and Check Rules
-For this `simple-indention` has 3 functions:
+For this `simple-indentation` has 3 functions:
-  * `simple-indention-rules-indent-current-line-p`
+  * `simple-indentation-rules-indent-current-line-p`
-  * `simple-indention-rules-call-indent-function`
+  * `simple-indentation-rules-call-indent-function`
-  * `simple-indention-rules-indent-current-line-with-func-p`
+  * `simple-indentation-rules-indent-current-line-with-func-p`

-`simple-indention-rules-indent-current-line-p` take rule, and return t, when this rule needs to indent current line.
+`simple-indentation-rules-indent-current-line-p` take rule, and return t, when this rule needs to indent current line.

-`simple-indention-rules-call-indent-function` take rule, and call `indent-func` of this rule.
+`simple-indentation-rules-call-indent-function` take rule, and call `indent-func` of this rule.

-`simple-indention-rules-indent-current-line-with-func-p` is more high level function, take list of rules, search first rule needs to indent current line, and run `indent-func` of this rule.
+`simple-indentation-rules-indent-current-line-with-func-p` is more high level function, take list of rules, search first rule needs to indent current line, and run `indent-func` of this rule.

 ## Mangaing with Predicates
 ### :predicate